 The Unit has primary responsibility for developing draft policies for approval by the Central Council, providing policy research and advice to public representatives and developing draft election manifestos.
 Parliamentary spokespersons or Ministers shall, where required, attend its meetings and provide advice and assistance.
 The Unit shall report and make recommendations as required on any matter referred to it by the Parliamentary Party or the Central Council.

-11. The Campaigns Unit consists of -
+11. The Policy Research Unit -